SAP/InfraBox/deploy/gcp/deployment_manager/README.md

 Property | Required | Description
 ---------|----------|------------
-gkeClusterName|true|Name of the GKE Cluster which will be created zone|true|Zone in which the Cluster will be created.
-It must be the same zone as your static external IP! initialNodeCount|true|Number of Nodes in the GKE cluster instanceType|true|Instance types of the nodes in the GKE cluster domainName|true|Your domain under which your InfraBox installation will be accessible (i.e. _infrabox.example.com_) externalLBIP|true|External static IP you created earlier.
-Your domain has to resolve to this IP. dockerRegistryPassword|true|Choose a password for the internal Docker Registry githubEnabled|false|Set to true to allow login with github.com accounts.
+zone|true|Zone in which the Cluster will be created.
+It must be the same zone as your static external IP! initialNodeCount|true|Number of Nodes in the GKE cluster instanceType|true|Instance types of the nodes in the GKE cluster domainName|true|Your domain under which your InfraBox installation will be accessible (i.e. _infrabox.example.com_) githubEnabled|false|Set to true to allow login with github.com accounts.
 If set to false use have to manual register with email/password and you cannot connect GitHub Repositories. githubClientID|required if githubEnabled=true|Your GitHub oAuth Client ID you created earlier githubClientSecret|required if githubEnabled=true|Your GitHub oAuth Client Secret you created earlier